pensivearchitect/pry-git/README.md

 ===========

 (C) John Mair (banisterfiend) 2011
+(C) Joshua Bell 2014

 _A Ruby-aware git layer_

+This fork of pry-git seeks to make use of the [gitsh](https://github.com/thoughtbot/gitsh) utility to extend the gem's git integration

+Now back to the original Readme

 Retrieve blame, perform diffs, make commits using the natural units of Ruby code.